Flexible Bayesian Nonlinear Model Configuration: Bayesian Inference

-The following result is concerned with the consistency of probability estimates from the GMJMCMC algorithm when the number of iterations increases. \begin{theorem} Let $\MS^*$ be the set of models visited through the GMJMCMC algorithm.
+\begin{theorem} Let $\MS^*$ be the set of models visited through the GMJMCMC algorithm.
 Define $M_{S_t}$ to be the set of models visited within search space $\mathcal{S}_t$.
-Assume exact marginal likelihoods are available and used, $|\mathcal{S}_t|=s\ge \min\{Q,L\}$ and $\{(\mathcal{S}_t,M_{\mathcal{S}_t})\}$ forms an irreducible Markov chain over the possible states.
-Then the model estimates based on~\eqref{approxpost} will converge to the true model probabilities as the number of iterations $T$ goes to $\infty$. \end{theorem} \begin{proof} The theorem is an adaption of Theorem~1 in~\citet{hubin2018novel}, where a detailed proof is given.
-Here we sketch the main ideas.
-The approximation~\eqref{approxpost} will provide the exact answer if $\MS^*=\MS$ under the assumption that the marginal likelihoods are exact.
-It is therefore enough to show that the algorithm in the limit will have visited all possible models.
-Since the state space of the irreducible Markov chain $\{(\mathcal{S}_t,M_{\mathcal{S}_t})\}$ is finite, it is also recurrent, and there exists a stationary distribution with positive probabilities on every model.
-Thereby, all states, including all possible models of maximum size $s$, will eventually be visited. \end{proof} Note that the combinations of the different transformations and transitions between search spaces of GMJMCMC fulfill the requirement on irreducibility in Theorem~\ref{th:GMJMCMC}, which guarantees asymptotic exploration of the full model space of BGNLM.
+Assume that exact marginal likelihoods $p(\bm y|\M)$ are available and used.
+Also, assume that $|\mathcal{S}_t|=s\ge \min\{Q,L\}$.
+Then the model estimates based on~\eqref{approxpost} will converge to the true model probabilities as the number of iterations $T$ goes to $\infty$. \end{theorem} The proof of this result is given in~\citeA{hubin2018novel}.
+The essential idea is that both the sets of search spaces and the models visited within search spaces are Markov chains.
+The combinations of the different transformations and transitions between search spaces of GMJMCMC fulfill the requirement on irreducibility, which guarantees asymptotic exploration of the full model space of BGNLM as $\MS$ is finite and countable.

+\paragraph{Remark} The result of Theorem \ref{th:GMJMCMC} relies on the exact calculation of the marginal likelihood $p(\bm y|\M)$.
+Apart from the linear model, the calculation of $p(\bm y|\M)$ is typically based on an approximation, giving similar approximations to the model probabilities.
+How precise these approximations are will depend on the type of method used.
+The current implementation includes Laplace approximations, integrated Laplace approximations, and integrated nested Laplace approximations.
+In principle, other methods based on MCMC outputs \cite{chib1995marginal,chib2001marginal} could be incorporated relatively easily.
+However, these methods result in longer runtimes.
+In any case, all models will be visited in the end if the chain is run for long enough.

 \paragraph{Parallelization strategy} Due to our interest in quickly exploring as many \emph{unique} high-quality models as possible, it is beneficial to run multiple chains in parallel.
 The process can be embarrassingly parallelized into $B$ chains.
-If one is mainly interested in model probabilities, then equation~\eqref{approxpost} can be directly applied with $\MS^*$ being the set of unique models visited within all runs.
+If one is mainly interested in model probabilities, then equation~\eqref{approxpost} can be directly applied with $\MS^*$ being the set of unique models visited in all runs.
 A more memory efficient alternative is to utilize the following posterior estimates based on weighted sums over individual runs:\